 I want to encourage you to hang in there.
 It is so worthwhile.

-If you, like me, have rather ancient, albeit great machines to work with, that need not be the end of the world or your sewing and embroidery endeavours, so I encourage you to carry on with gusto.
+If you, like me, have rather ancient, albeit great machines to work with, that need not be the end of the world or your sewing and embroidery endeavors, so I encourage you to carry on with gusto.

 Find the help you need to get your machines working really well.